Gregans Castle Hotel

 First, we were treated to a trio of “snacks” (the 3 photos you see above).

 For mains, we had the roasted wild venison with carrot & roasted onion and wild sea bass with parsnip and buttermilk.

 Then for dessert we split the warm dark chocolate tart with banana milk sorbet and the blackcurrant souffle with blackcurrant sorbet.
 I loved how you make a little hole in your souffle and “tuck in” the cream sauce and sorbet!
 Both desserts were gone in a heartbeat.

 Afterwards, we had a fun assortment of petit fours to go with our teas, including these fake apple, apple pops!

 If you enjoy modern interpretations of classic Irish cuisine, you can’t miss dinner service at Gregans.
 Their dining room is open to guests and non-guests alike, just call ahead to make a reservation.

-Don’t just take my word – the restaurant at Gregans Castle Hotel has won many Irish awards for their culinary mastery and excellence, including best hotel of the year in 2017!Read more: A List of the Best Irish Restaurants We Ate at!
+Don’t just take my word – the restaurant at Gregans Castle Hotel has won many Irish awards for their culinary mastery and excellence, including best hotel of the year in 2017!Read more: The Best Irish Restaurants Youy Must Try!

 If you’re looking for one of the best places to stay in Ireland, you can’t miss a night at Gregans Castle.
 Gregans Castle Hotel is a member of Ireland’s Blue Book.